 *T: Without doubt, Hayashi Sensei and Takata Sensei are great Masters.
 However, Usui Sensei did not designate Hayashi Sensei as his successor, and Hayashi Sensei did not succeed him.
 First President was Usui Mikao (this is the way his name appears in Japanese order of first and last names), 2nd President Juzaburo Ushida, 3rd Kan’ichi Taketomi, 4th President Yoshiharu Watanabe, 5th President Houichi Wanami, 6th President Kimiko Koyama, 7th President Masaki Kondoh.
 There are no grand masters in Usui Reiki Ryoho.

-It is human to want to make things better, but no one can make a piece of ‘the source’ better; what we have come to call Usui Reiki/Reiki energy/Reiki light is a piece of ‘the source’.
+It is human to want to make things better, but no one can make ‘the source’ better; what we have come to call Usui Reiki/Reiki energy/Reiki light is a piece of ‘the source’.

-The reason for asking a person’s lineage is to know who she or he studied under and then who their instructor studied under.
-It is also good to ask if he or she honors his or her Usui Reiki Ryoho Shihan (master instructor/advanced teacher); sometimes a teacher will add in things from other practes that can cuase inharmonic vibrations.
+The reason for asking a sperson’s Usui reiki Ryoho lineage is to know who she or he studied under and then who their instructor studied under.
+It is also good to ask if he or she honors his or her Usui Reiki Ryoho Shihan (teacher of high standing).

 Thank you for respecting the © on all the information Roberta R. Barnes is sharing with you, and not copying without her written permission; if you do have her written permission, not changing any of the words, and including her as the author.